 Read on to know more about what the right business owner's policy requires, covers, and offers your business for long-term growth.

-Businesses are required to have certain types of insurance, some of which include professional liability insurance, and omissions insurance to name a few.
+Businesses are required to have certain types of insurance, including professional liability insurance and omissions insurance, to name a few.
 The most critical would be Worker's Compensation Insurance, which is required in almost every state in the U.S.

 In some states, you must have a certain number of employees before you are required to carry this type of insurance, but in Illinois, you must have workers' compensation if you employ at least one person, either full-time or part-time.